Statesboro, Georgia: History

 In 1801, George Sibbald of Augusta donated a 9301 acre tract for a centrally located county seat for the growing agricultural community of Bulloch County.
 The area was developed by white planters largely for cotton plantations that were worked by black slave labor.
 In December 1803, the Georgia legislature created the town of Statesborough.
 The community most likely was named after the notion of states' rights, an issue central in the 1800 United States presidential election.
 In 1866 the state legislature granted a permanent charter to the city, changing the spelling of its name to the present "Statesboro."

 During the Civil War and General William T. Sherman's famous March to the Sea through Georgia, a Union officer asked a saloon proprietor for directions to Statesboro.
 The proprietor replied, "You are standing in the middle of town," indicating its small size.
 The soldiers destroyed the courthouse, a log structure that doubled as a barn when court was not in session.
 After the Civil War, the small town began to grow, and Statesboro has developed as a major town in southeastern Georgia.
 Many freedmen stayed in the area, working on plantations as sharecroppers and tenant farmers.

 Following the Reconstruction era, racial violence of whites against blacks increased.
 In the era from 1880 to 1930, Georgia had the highest rate of lynchings of any state in the nation.
 Among them were three black men who were lynched and burned to death on August 16, 1904, near Statesboro.
 A fourth man was lynched later in the month in Bulloch County.
-After a white farm family was killed, the white community spread unfounded rumors of black clergy urging blacks to violence against whites, and more than twelve black men were arrested in this case.
+After a white farm family was killed, the white community spread unfounded rumors of black clergy urging blacks to commit violence against whites, and more than twelve black men were arrested in this case.

 Paul Reed and Will Cato were convicted of the Hodge family murders by an all-white jury and sentenced to death on August 16, 1904, but they were abducted that day from the courthouse by a lynch mob and brutally burned to death.
 Handy Bell, another suspect, was lynched and burned by a mob that night.
 White violence against blacks did not end; both men and women were physically attacked on the streets.
 Two more black men were lynched in August 1904: Sebastian McBride in Portal, another town in Bulloch County, and A.L.
 Scott in Wilcox County.